 Food in Nepal is generally quite healthy, and there are lots of vegetarian options everywhere.
 The most popular eaten dish is Dal Bhat, consisting of rice, lentil soup and various side dishes.
 Also, when you’re in Nepal you at least have to try momos, the Nepalese version of dumplings.
 These usually contain vegetables and are delicious.

-7. Traveling in Nepal is affordable
+7. Travelling in Nepal is affordable

 This was the bus to Rara Lake, one of the scariest journeys we ever experienced.